Empire of Japan: Occupation of Japan

-A period known as occupied Japan followed after the war, largely spearheaded by US Army General Douglas MacArthur to revise the Japanese constitution and de-militarize the nation.
+A period known as occupied Japan followed after the war, largely spearheaded by US Army General Douglas MacArthur to revise the Japanese constitution and democratized the nation.
 The Allied occupation, including concurrent economic and political assistance, continued until 1952.
-Allied forces ordered Japan to abolish the Meiji Constitution and enforce the 1947 Constitution of Japan.
+Allied forces ordered Japan to abolish the Meiji Constitution and enforce the 1946 Constitution of Japan.
 This new constitution was imposed by the United States under the supervision of MacArthur.
 MacArthur included Article 9 which changed Japan into a pacifist country.

-Upon adoption of the 1947 constitution, the Empire of Japan dissolved and became simply the state of Japan, and all overseas territories were lost.
-Japan was reduced to the territories that were traditionally within the Japanese cultural sphere pre-1895: the four main islands (Honshu, Hokkaido, Kyushu, and Shikoku), the Ryukyu Islands, and the Nanpō Islands.
-The Kuril Islands also historically belonged to Japan and were first inhabited by the Ainu people before coming under the control of the Matsumae clan during the Edo Period.
-However, the Kuril Islands were not included due to a dispute with the Soviet Union.
+Upon adoption of the 1947 constitution, the Empire of Japan was dissolved and became simply the modern state of Japan.
+With the formal surrender before, the empire's territory was much reduced to the Japanese archipelago; mostly the islands of Honshu, Hokkaido, Kyushu, and Shikoku.
+This was confirmed by the 1951 Treaty of San Francisco, a peace treaty about Japan.
+The Kuril Islands historically belonged to Japan and were first inhabited by the Ainu people before coming under the control of the Matsumae clan during the Edo Period.
+Since 1945, Kuril has belonged to the Soviet Union and now Russia.

 Japan adopted a parliamentary-based political system, and the role of the Emperor became symbolic.
 The US occupation forces were fully responsible for protecting Japan from external threats.
 Japan only had a minor police force for domestic security.
 Japan was under the sole control of the United States.
 This was the only time in Japanese history that it was occupied by a foreign power.

 General MacArthur later commended the new Japanese government that he helped establish and the new Japanese period when he was about to send the American forces to the Korean War:

 The Japanese people, since the war, have undergone the greatest reformation recorded in modern history.
 With a commendable will, eagerness to learn, and marked capacity to understand, they have, from the ashes left in war's wake, erected in Japan an edifice dedicated to the supremacy of individual liberty and personal dignity; and in the ensuing process there has been created a truly representative government committed to the advance of political morality, freedom of economic enterprise, and social justice.
 Politically, economically, and socially Japan is now abreast of many free nations of the earth and will not again fail the universal trust. ...
 I sent all four of our occupation divisions to the Korean battlefront without the slightest qualms as to the effect of the resulting power vacuum upon Japan.
 The results fully justified my faith.
 I know of no nation more serene, orderly, and industrious, nor in which higher hopes can be entertained for future constructive service in the advance of the human race.